 Now listen to this, brethren.
 It means that He cannot begin something without finishing it.
-I'll tell you, that ought to warm the cockles of your heart.
+I will tell you, that ought to warm the cockles of your heart.
 He has started on our salvation, and He has started on our preparation for the Kingdom of God.
 What He has begun—because He is faithful—He finishes it!
-He doesn't do something halfway and then grow tired, frustrated, and quit.
-It means that He is obligated to His word anytime He gives it, or says it.
+He does not do something halfway and then grow tired, frustrated, and quit.
+It means that He is obligated to His Word anytime He gives it, or says it.
 And when He enters into a covenant, He binds Himself to a known line of action—because within the covenant He agrees to do (or, not to do) certain things.

 And so the Bible, then, largely consists of illustrations showing God carrying out His obligations—so that we will understand that He keeps His word.
 He is faithful!
 And He wants this to be an example to us—in order that we being training ourselves, learning, to be the same way.
 And when we give our word, we carry through.

-Please remember this (because here's where faithfulness' importance lies to you and me): It is His faithfulness that is the support, the foundation, of our faith.
+Please remember this because here is where faithfulness' importance lies to you and me: It is His faithfulness that is the support—the foundation—of our faith.
 We could not trust a God who cannot be trusted.
-But we can have absolute trust in Him, because He never breaks His word.
+But we can have absolute trust in Him, because He never breaks His Word.
 Never, ever—forever and ever!
 What He starts, He finishes.

-Hebrews 11:11 Through faith also Sarah herself received strength to conceive seed, and was delivered of a child when she was past age, because she judged Him faithful who had promised.
+Hebrews 11:11 By faith Sarah herself also received strength to conceive seed, and she bore a child when she was past age, because she judged Him faithful who had promised.